 - Comfort any child who has been harmed and check for any visual injury.
-Administer any first aid where necessary. - Complete an Incident form and inform the parents via telephone if deemed appropriate, or at collection time - For confidentiality purposes and possible conflict we do not disclose the name of the child who has caused the injury to the parents - Tell the child who has caused the injury in terms that they understand that biting/scratching (the behaviour and not the child) is unkind and show the child that it makes staff and the child who has been hurt sad.
-The child will be asked to say sorry if developmentally appropriate or helped to develop their empathy skills by giving the child who has been bitten a favourite book or comforter
+Administer any first aid where necessary. - Complete an Incident form and inform the parents via telephone if deemed appropriate, or at collection time.

-- If a child continues to bite/scratch, carry out observations to try to distinguish a cause, e.g. tiredness or frustration - Arrange for a meeting with the child's parents to develop strategies to prevent the unwanted behaviour.
+- For confidentiality purposes and possible conflict we do not disclose the name of the child who has caused the injury to the parents - Tell the child who has caused the injury in terms that they understand that biting/scratching (the behaviour and not the child) is unkind and show the child that it makes staff and the child who has been hurt sad.
+The child will be asked to say sorry if developmentally appropriate or helped to develop their empathy skills by giving the child who has been bitten a favourite book or comforter. - If a child continues to bite/scratch, carry out observations to try to distinguish a cause, e.g. tiredness or frustration - Arrange for a meeting with the child's parents to develop strategies to prevent the unwanted behaviour.
 Parents will be reassured that it is part of a child's development and not made to feel that it is their fault - In the event of a bite breaking the skin and to reduce the risk of infection from bacteria, give prompt treatment to both the child who has bitten and the child who has been bitten.
-If a child or member of staff sustains a bite wound where the skin has been severely broken arrange for urgent medical attention after initial first aid has been carried. - If a child continues to bite or scratch, we may decide that we can no longer continue to offer the child a place at The Villa Nursery.
-Any decision to remove a child from The Villa Nursery will be undertaken with sensitivity to the child's needs and with careful consideration.
+If a child or member of staff sustains a bite wound where the skin has been severely broken arrange for urgent medical attention after initial first aid has been carried.